Roadmap

 The relayer is a separate process, not part of the airnode.
 Anyone can run a relayer -- the airnode's HTTP API is the only interface.

-Phase 4: Proof modes
+Phase 4: Proof and confidentiality modes

 Phase 5: ChainAPI platform